 May they be made completely one,

-so the world may know You have sent Me
+may know You have sent Me

 and have loved them as You have loved Me.”